SpenBot/yum-deploy/README.md

   - should be more up-to-date and removed deprecated code on back-end.

+  > fix some styling,
+>> Update Portfolio

+>> update Yum-deploy to stay in line with book-e?

 ## FEATURES TO ADD

 - Sort search results and index (by name-alpha, type-alpha, city-alpha,)